Management of the mountain pine beetle

 Aerial surveys

 Surveillance-level aerial survey information is collected using the provincial aerial overview survey which serves to record the beetle damage at a low resolution and also identify new areas of attack.
-More detailed heli-GPS aerial surveys provide the spatial accuracy to direct ground crews to newly faded “red attack” trees to be surveyed.
+More detailed helicopter aerial surveys provide the spatial accuracy to direct ground crews to newly faded “red attack” trees to be surveyed.

 Ground surveys